bvobart/ceiLED/ReadMe.md

 # If you want to build CeiLED from source
 docker-compose -f docker-compose.yml -f docker-compose.dev.yml up

-# If you want to build CeiLED from source AND want to use the debug driver:
+# If you want to build CeiLED from source AND want to use the PCA9685 driver:
-docker-compose -f docker-compose.yml -f docker-compose.dev.yml -f docker-compose.debug.yml up
+docker-compose -f docker-compose.yml -f docker-compose.dev.yml -f docker-compose.pca9685.yml up
 ```

 You can still use `./ceiled-cli/ceiled env` to edit your environment variables file.